-14. EXTERNAL AUDIT FEES
+15. EXTERNAL AUDIT FEES

-The following table sets forth the aggregate fees billed for professional services rendered by the independent external auditors, KPMG LLP, for the fiscal years 2018 and 2017, respectively:
+The following table sets forth the aggregate fees billed for professional services rendered by the independent external auditors, KPMG LLP, for the fiscal years 2019 and 2018, respectively:

-2018 (\$000's) 2017 (\$000's)
+2019 (\$000's) 2018 (\$000's)

-Audit fees (1) 5,526 6,020
+Audit fees(1) 5,249 5,526

-Audit-related fees (2) 888 658
+Audit-related fees (2) 515 888

-Tax-related fees (3) 129 39
+Tax-related fees (3) 40 129

-All other fees (4) 234 601
+All other fees (4) 142 234

-Total Fees 6,777 7,318
+Total Fees 5,946 6,777

-(1) Audit fees include fees for services related to the audit of the Company's consolidated financial statements, including the audit of Shoppers Drug Mart and PC Bank (each a subsidiary of the Company).
-Audit fees also include fees for services related to the review of quarterly reports, the interpretation of accounting and financial reporting standards, the acquisition of CREIT by Choice Properties prior to the Reorganization in 2018 and auditor involvement with filings, such as prospectuses, in 2018.
+- (1) Audit fees include fees for services related to the audit of the Company's consolidated financial statements, including the audit of Shoppers Drug Mart and PC Bank (each a subsidiary of the Company).
+Audit fees also include fees for services related to the review of quarterly reports, the interpretation of accounting and financial reporting standards, auditor involvement with filings, such as prospectuses, and the acquisition of Canadian Real Estate Investment Trust by Choice Properties prior to the Reorganization in 2018. - (2) Audit-related fees include fees for French translation services associated with the Company's financial and regulatory filings, the audit of pension plans and for services rendered for certain special projects such as the Reorganization. - (3) Tax-related fees include fees for tax compliance services and advice and for services rendered for certain special projects. - (4) All other fees are for services related to legislative and/or regulatory compliance.

-As part of the Company's corporate governance practices, the Audit Committee has adopted a policy prohibiting the external auditors from providing non-audit services to the Company or its subsidiaries unless the services are approved in advance by the Audit Committee.
-The external auditors are required to report directly to the Chair of the Audit Committee.
+As part of the Company's corporate governance practices, the Audit Committee has adopted a policy prohibiting the external auditors from providing non-audit services to the Company or its subsidiaries unless the services are approved in advance by the Chair of the Audit Committee.
+The external auditors are required to report directly to the Audit Committee.